calinmarina/tf_aws_hosted_spa_infra_template_module/README.md

-TF module to build infrastructure setup of a React Single Page App
+TF module to build infrastructure setup of a React SPA
 ===========

 Opinionated template Terraform module to spin up infrastructure for a Single Page Application hosted on AWS S3 buckets